Backpacking Europe — Full Guide to Backpacking through Europe

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-But be aware that once you enter the Schengen zone you’re only allowed to visit for the next 90 days and the time does not reset if you visit a non-Schengen zone country.
+But be aware that once you enter the Schengen zone, you’re only allowed to visit for the next 90 days and the time does not reset if you visit a non-Schengen zone country.
 For example, if you spend 60 days in France, you can only stay in Belgium for another 30 days before needing to leave the Schengen zone.
-Or if you spend 60 days in France and then you visit the U.K. (which isn’t part of the Schengen zone) for 60 days you will not be able to legally return to any Schengen zone country because you would have first entered a Schengen zone country more than 90 days prior.
+Or if you spend 60 days in France and then you visit the U.K. (which isn’t part of the Schengen zone) for 60 days, you will not be able to legally return to any Schengen zone country because you would have first entered a Schengen zone country more than 90 days prior.

 You have to wait a full 90 days after the end of your initial 90 day visit before you can enter any Schengen zone country.

-The United Kingdom (England, Wales, Scotland, and N. Ireland) and Ireland are not part of the Schengen zone so they have their own rules.
+The United Kingdom (England, Wales, Scotland, and N. Ireland) and Ireland are not part of the Schengen zone, so they have their own rules.
 Visitors can stay in the UK for 180 days without a visa and in Ireland for 90 days.

-If you are planning on visiting for an extended period of time you need to carefully plan your journey or look into getting a long-stay tourist visa—which can be difficult.
+If you are planning on visiting for an extended period of time, you need to carefully plan your journey or look into getting a long-stay tourist visa, which can be difficult.
 For example, if you plan on visiting the U.K. or Ireland, put it at the very start or end of your trip since they are not part of the zone.

 Another note: passport checks are not very common when when crossing boarders of Schengen zone countries, and when they do check, they usually don’t check stamps to see when you arrived.
 Therefore, there is a chance you can overstay your 90 days without anyone knowing.
-The only place that ever checked my arrival stamp and asked why I was in Europe for over 90 days was in Iceland (I had to show him my French work visa to prove that I could be there).
+The only country that ever checked my arrival stamp and asked why I was in Europe for over 90 days was Iceland (I had to show my French work visa to prove that I could be there).
 Other than that, I’ve only had people look at my passport photo.
-But this option is a bit risky, so if you get caught you might get a big fine and you could get expelled from the E.U. for 5 years.
+But this option is a bit risky, so if you get caught, you might get a big fine and you could get expelled from the E.U. for 5 years.

 Read our comprehensive guide to using money while traveling in Europe.

 The best way to get money while traveling abroad is through an ATM (cashpoint/cash machine).
 ATMs will give you a much better exchange rate than what you’ll find at a money exchange place or from your local bank back home.
 The good thing about ATMs in Europe is that they don’t charge you a fee to use their ATM (no matter what bank you use).
-Your local bank might charge you a fee to use your card in a foreign ATM, so be sure to read up your bank’s policies about using your card abroad.
-It is best to withdraw bigger chunks of cash than making a lot of smaller withdraws since your bank will probably charge you a fee each time you use the ATM.
+However, your local bank might charge you a fee to use your card in a foreign ATM, so be sure to read up your bank’s policies about using your card abroad.
+It is best to withdraw bigger chunks of cash than making a lot of smaller withdrawals since your bank will probably charge you a fee each time you use the ATM.

 You can avoid fees in many cases if you’re a member of a bank that belongs to the Global ATM Alliance and you use a foreign ATM that is also a member of the alliance.

-It is best to only use your credit card/debit card when making large purchases since you’ll get charged a fee each time you use it.
+It is best to only use your credit card/debit card when making large purchases since you’ll get charged a fee each time you it.
 That’s why I like to use cash for small things and then my card if I need to buy something bigger.

 Read our full guide to choosing which season to travel in Europe for more great travel advice.

-Read our comprehensive 10 step guide to choosing a successful travel itinerary for Europe for even more tips for planning your journey.
+Read our comprehensive 10-step guide to choosing a successful travel itinerary for Europe for even more tips for planning your journey.

-Choosing a well-researched travel itinerary is essential if you want to get the most out of your journey.
+Choosing a well researched travel itinerary is essential if you want to get the most out of your journey.
 You don’t have to plan every second of each day, but I believe you should have a good idea of what you want to do/see before you leave.